 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 Deferred outflows of resources represent a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.
 For the School District, deferred outflows are reported on the government-wide statement of net position for pension, OPEB, and deferred charges on refunded bonds.
-The deferred outflows of resources related to pension and OPEB plans are explained in Notes 22 and 23.

 In addition to liabilities, the statements of financial position report a separate section for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
 For the School District, deferred inflows of resources include pension, OPEB, deferred charges on refunded bonds, leases, and unavailable revenue.
 Unavailable revenue is reported only on the governmental funds' balance sheet and represents receivables that will not be collected within the available period.
 For the School District, unavailable revenue includes delinquent property taxes and leases receivable.
 The deferred inflow for leases is related to the leases receivable and is amortized to lease revenue in a systematic and rational manner over the term of the lease.
 These amounts are deferred and recognized as an inflow of resources in the period the amounts become available.
-The details of these unavailable revenues are identified on the reconciliation of total governmental fund balances to net pension of governmental activities found on page 19.
-Deferred inflows of resources related to pension and OPEB plans are reported on the government-wide statement of net position (See Notes 22 and 23).
+Deferred inflows of resources related to pension and OPEB plans are reported on the government-wide statement of net position.